All are welcome.

 Kim and her family love cooking, camping, and exploring the Pacific NW.
 Kim is mom to Zoe and Lucy, wife to Paul and the daily, great provider to two cats Mac and Tigerlily.

-Service and High School Transition Coordinator
+Interim High School Youth Coordinator

 Judy is a lifelong Oregonian and also someone who grew up with church being a central part of her life from birth.
 She attended Lewis and Clark college where she received a degree in secondary education.
 After teaching and substituting for several years, Judy felt called to make a career change to the field of social work.
 In 1997 she received her Master of Social Work degree from Portland State University.